 During his time in captivity, he prayed the rosary daily and wrote a letter to his mother.
 He told her he was ready to fulfill the will of God.

-He cried out in pain, but did not give in.
 They told him that if he shouted, "Death to Christ the King," they would spare his life.
 Instead, Jose shouted, "I will never give in.
 Viva Cristo Rey y Santa Maria de Guadalupe!
 (Long Live Christ the King and Holy Mary of Guadalupe!)."

-On Feb.
-10, 1928, they transferred Jose to a building close to where he was being held and told his family that he would be shot.
+They transferred Jose to a building close to where he was being held and told his family that he would be shot.
 One of his aunts brought him Holy Communion.
-He wrote a note to his aunt saying, “I am sentenced to death.
-At 8:30pm, the moment that I have desired so, so much will arrive.
-I thank you for all the kindnesses you’ve shown me, you and Magdalena.”
 At the age of 14, Jose was shot and died as a martyr.
+St. José Luis Sánchez del Río was beatified by Pope Benedict XVI in 2005 and Pope Francis canonized him on October 16, 2016.

 Since Our Lord's Kingship is exercised through service, by laying down His life for us out of love, then it stands to reason we allow Jesus to rule over us serving His kingdom by doing God’s will in our life.
 The feast was established as a sign against all those who at that time seeking to absolutize their own political ideologies, and the Church boldly insists that no earthly power, no particular political system, or military dictatorship is ever absolute.
 Rather, only God is eternal and only the Kingdom of God is absolute.

 Every family should place Christ the King as their center of their lives.
 We do this first and foremost by attending Mass together as a family.
 In homes families pray before meals and more and more families are praying the Rosary together.
 When a family prays the Rosary together, wonderful and beautiful things will happen.
 There is so much pain, suffering, hurt feelings and unforgiveness in families and individuals.
-And through the family Rosary, God through the intercession of the Virgin Mary, will help families to love, to forgive each other and practice sacrifice and virtue.
+However, through the family Rosary, God through the intercession of the Virgin Mary, will help families to love, to forgive each other and practice sacrifice and virtue.

-Today, let us celebrate the feast of Christ the King and may God's kingdom on earth come as it is heaven, through Jesus Christ the King and Mary, the Queen of heaven and earth.
+May God's kingdom on earth come as it is heaven, through Jesus Christ the King and Mary, the Queen of heaven and earth.

 No comments: